Skip to Content (Press Enter) Skip to Footer (Press Enter)

 • Graveside services

-2. A Family Member or Friend – A buddy can provide emotional support and help you focus on your budget and priorities during the arrangement process.
+2. Bring a Trusted Family Member or Friend – A friend or family member can provide emotional support and help you focus on your budget and priorities during the arrangement process.
 They offer an objective perspective that can prevent you from succumbing to emotional pressure.

-3. Your Budget and List of Priorities – Take a few moments to write down your preferred price range and absolute maximum.
+3. Set a Budget – Take a few moments to write down your preferred price range and absolute maximum.
 List your priorities in order of importance, whether a specific type of casket or having an honor guard present for a veteran.

-5. Willingness to Walk Away – Except in remote or rural areas, there is probably at least another local funeral provider to serve you.
+5. Be Prepared to Walk Away – If a provider’s prices or services don’t meet your expectations, don’t hesitate to explore other options.
+There is probably another local funeral provider who can serve you.
 Take your business elsewhere if you feel pressured, uncomfortable, or dissatisfied with a provider’s prices, services, and memorial products.

 Share: